2020s in African history

-The political history of Africa in the 2020s covers political events on the continent, other than elections, from 2020 onwards.
+The history of Africa in the 2020s covers political events on the continent, other than elections, from 2020 onwards.

+International events in Africa

+Major drought in Southern Africa

+In 2024, a drought and subsequent food shortages in Southern Africa threatened to become a major humanitarian catastrophe, according to warnings by the United Nations.

 History by country

 Algeria

 In July 2021, Amnesty International and Forbidden Stories reported, that Morocco had targeted more than 6,000 Algerian phones, including those of politicians and high-ranking military officials, with the Pegasus spyware.
 In August 2021, Algeria blamed Morocco and Israel of supporting the Movement for the self-determination of Kabylia, which the Algerian President Abdelmadjid Tebboune accused of being involved in the wildfires in northern Algeria.
 Tebboune accused Morocco for perpetrating hostile acts.
 In the same month, King Mohammed VI of Morocco reached out for reconciliation with Algeria and offered assistance in Algeria's battle against the fires.
 Algeria did not respond to the offer.

 On 18 August 2021, Tebboune chaired an extraordinary meeting of the High Security Council to review Algeria's relations to Morocco.
 The president ordered an intensification of security controls at the borders.
 On 24 August 2021, Algerian foreign minister Ramtane Lamamra announced the break of diplomatic relations with Morocco.
 On 27 August 2021, Morocco closed the country's embassy in Algiers, Algeria.
 Furthermore, on 22 September 2021, Algeria's Supreme Security Council determined to close its airspace to all Moroccan civilian and military aircraft.